 Definition of Supervisor

-The major responsibility of a supervisor is to look after the workers that they reach the targeted production level in the stipulated time.
+The major responsibility of a supervisor is to look after his men that they reach the targeted production level in the stipulated time.
 They help in the smooth functioning of the day to day operations of the enterprise.
 The given are some tasks performed by the supervisor in general:

 - To implement the policies made by the upper-level management.